jronallo/microdata_schemaorg_example/source/code4lib.html.md

 ### Result so far

+YKK: What should the hrefs for the links in this markup be?
 Here's what our marked up snippet looks like so far:

     <div id="main" role="main" class="container_12" itemscope itemtype="http:schema.org/ItemPage">